KhanRana/terraform_aws_project/README.md

 ![Project Infrastructure](./documentation/images/graph.png "Terraform Infrastructure")

 ## Project Requirements
 This project is a portfolio project for my cloud engineering bootcamp at Northcoders.
-In this case strudy, the client has asked me to build an infrastructure where they can have their applications running without any interruption.
+In this project, we were asked to build an infrastructure where clients can have their applications running without any interruption.
 The client has some following requirements.

 - Be completed using terraform
 - Be a production ready network setup with both public and private subnets